liwuqi/dockerfly/README.md

 Install:
 ========================

 * Linux and Docker.
-We've tested with Docker versions 1.1.0 through 1.3.1, but other versions should work too.
+I have tested with Docker versions 1.1.0 through 1.3.1, but other versions should work too.
 Linux kernels after 3.5 are known to work; the newer the better.

 * [nsenter](https://github.com/jpetazzo/nsenter):